Now that Google is sending warnings to websites that are not mobile-friendly, it is time to work on your website mobile optimisation.

 Although these were just warnings and they don’t mean a penalty, it may be high time to refreshed your knowledge of what makes for a mobile-friendly site before your competitors use it to their advantage.

-Below are some of the common website mobile optimisation mistakes you should not make in an attempt to make your business website mobile-friendly:
+Below are some of the common website mobile optimization mistakes you should not make in an attempt to make your business website mobile-friendly:

 Speed matters when it comes to accessing a website either on a desktop or mobile.
 If pages on your website take too long to load, you have to make sure you do something urgently to address the issue.